martinklamrowski/ElevatorSimulator/L1G4_i4/README.txt

 	- 3 subsystems/directories located in L1G4_i3/ElevatorSimulator/src/ (ElevatorSystem, FloorSystem, Scheduler)
 	- there are a total of 8 .java source files.
 	- timing diagram for error scenario (PDF) located in /ElevatorSimulator/
+	- timing diagram for measurement (PDF) located in /ElevatorSimulator/
+	- text file containing elapsed and initial time values for requests, per scheduler thread
 	- updated class diagram (PDF) located in /ElevatorSimulator/
 	- instructions for how to open and run files.
 _____
 SETUP:
 (FOR ECLIPSE)

-	- extract the L1G4_i3.zip file
+	- extract the L1G4_i4.zip file
 	- in Eclipse navigate to File>Open Projects from File System
 	- click 'Directory'
-	- find the L1G4_i3/ElevatorSimulator/ directory and click 'Finish'
+	- find the L1G4_i4/ElevatorSimulator/ directory and click 'Finish'
 	- the main files for the system are ElevatorControl.java, Scheduler.java, FloorSubsystem.java
 _______
 RUNNING: